Close Menu

 What Are the Best Neighborhoods to Stay in Havana?

 The best neighborhoods to stay in Havana depend on your budget and preferences.
 Consider staying in the Old Town (Habana Vieja) for easy access to attractions and nightlife, or in the Vedado neighborhood for a more laid-back atmosphere.
-(See Also: Is New York Safe To Visit 2025?
-A Look Ahead)
+(See Also: When Is It Safe To Visit Grandchildren?
+Ensuring A Healthy Reunion)

 Can I Use Credit Cards in Havana?